usb typewriterby Jack Zylkin $899.00

 - Made from

-- electrical wiring, neodynium magnets, electronic circuitry, cyanoacrylate glue, brass sheeting
+- electrical components, neodynium magnets, electronic circuitry, cyanoacrylate glue, brass sheeting

 - Approx.: 12" L x 12" W x 6" H